minifast/dumbwaiter/README.md

   `dumbwaiter deploy Pancake syrup cinnamon`

+List the deployments on the "Maniacal Checklist" stack:

+  `dumbwaiter list "Maniacal Checklist"`

+Upload all the custom cookbooks for the "Sweden" stack:

+  `dumbwaiter rechef Sweden`

 Roll back the "Snowman" stack's "dandruff" application:

   `dumbwaiter rollback Snowman dandruff`

-List the deployments on the "Maniacal Checklist" stack:

-  `dumbwaiter list "Maniacal Checklist"`

 List the stacks and apps in your OpsWorks environment: